 If an emergency situation arises in your area M-F, 8:00-4:30, notify either the Library Facilities Office at 575-6639, or the Office of the Dean, 575-6702.

-During all other times the building is open (including holidays), call the Circulation Desk at 575-4104.
+During all other times the building is open (including holidays), call the Mullins Help Desk at 575-4104.

 Facilities or Circulation personnel will assess the situation and notify the University Police and other personnel as necessary.